-TP Deliverability: Choose one of the following:

-______ Option (A), which means that the Generating Facility requires TP Deliverability to be able to continue to commercial operation.

-_______Option (B), which means that the Interconnection Customer will continue to commercial operation without an allocation of TP Deliverability.

 The CAISO and Participating TO will complete the Interconnection Facilities Study and issue a draft Interconnection Facilities Study Report to the Interconnection Customer within one hundred twenty (120) days after receipt of an executed copy of this Interconnection Facilities Study Agreement.

-Please provide any additional modification request pursuant to Section 6.7.2.2 pf Appendix KK.
+Please provide any additional modification request pursuant to Section 6.7.2.2 of Appendix KK.

 Appendix 4 AGREEMENT FOR THE ALLOCATION OF RESPONSIBILITIES WITH REGARD TO GENERATOR INTERCONNECTION PROCEDURES AND INTERCONNECTION STUDY AGREEMENTS